 If you have been feeling the strain over Christmas, you are not alone.
 Research by David Lloyd Clubs found that 33% of Brits say they experience more anxiety at Christmas than any other time of the year, with 69% of people saying they want more time to themselves during December and wellbeing takes a back seat during the festive season.

-In an effort to look after yourself, there are a number of things you can do to relax and prioritise your own health.
+In an effort to look after yourself, aside from taking a relaxing session at our spa, there are a number of things you can do to relax and prioritise your own health.